mwiraszka/LondonChessClub/README.md

 v3.1.1 - April 14th, 2024
 </summary>

+- 🚀 Display provisional peak ratings in Members Table in regular `XXXX/X` format instead of converting to `(provisional)` fallback text
 - 🐛 Several minor improvements and bug fixes related to article/member/event editing as well as image URL/file retrieval
-- 🐛 Fix a bug where the members table would unsort itself after a member was edited or deleted
+- 🐛 Fix a bug where the Members Table would unsort itself after a member was edited or deleted

 </details>